apache/cocoon/README.m10n.txt

 HOW TO START THE COCOON WEBAPP

 1. go to cocoon-webapp
-  $ mvn war:inplace
+  $ mvn cocoo:deploy
   $ mvn jetty6:run
-2. point your browser to http://localhost:8888/cocoon-webapp/
+2. point your browser to http://localhost:8888/ or http://localhost:8888/apps/cocoon-deployer-plugin-demo/test

-FIXME: The above doesn't work yet.
-The jetty plugin require the precence of the directory target/classes, which isn't added by any of the above goals so it has to be added manually.
-Cocoon fails during startup.

-2b.
-Use ./cocoon.sh instead.